mfine30/notes/bosh-command-usage.md

 We will eventually create proper CLI commands for these endpoints, either by replacing the existing `bosh start` and `bosh stop` type commands, or creating entirely new commands.
-In the interim, they can be run with new endpoints on a recent enough BOSH Director.
+In the interim, they can be run with new endpoints on a BOSH Director [v270.3.0 or later](https://github.com/cloudfoundry/bosh/releases/tag/v270.3.0).

 At a high level, the new endpoints follow the structure `/deployments/:deployment/instance_groups/:instance_group/:id/actions/:action`.